 On December 15, 2005, Pope Benedict XVI named him to succeed William Levada as the eighth Archbishop of San Francisco, following Archbishop Levada's appointment to Pope Benedict's former post of Prefect of the Congregation of the Doctrine of the Faith in the Roman Curia.
 Archbishop Niederauer served as the chairman of the United States Conference of Catholic Bishops Committee on Communication, and as a member of the Pontifical Council for Social Communications.

-Archbishop Niederauer has one published work: Precious as Silver: Imagining Your Life with God (Ave Maria Press, 2003), which explores biblical images of Christian life and reflects on spirituality centered on Jesus.
+Archbishop Niederauer published one work: Precious as Silver: Imagining Your Life with God (Ave Maria Press, 2003), which explores biblical images of Christian life and reflects on spirituality centered on Jesus.

-His hobbies include enjoying classical music, stamp collecting, reading, and film appreciation.
+His hobbies included enjoying classical music, stamp collecting, reading, and film appreciation.

 Coat of Arms Page

 Chronology of Significant Events